mudabbir-khawaja/mudabbir-khawaja/README.md

 In my respitories, you will find ongoing projects around data science, utilizing data tools, such as R and Python.
 In 2022 I will start my blog, which will include stories from current projects.
 Failures, Success or simple learnings will be written down and presented to you.
 I am happy to get a coffee with whoever is interested to impact this world.

+If you are interested in the companies I started, please visit www.amuu.de and www.kukex.de

 After living in 4 different cities on 3 continents, leading 122 students globally, founding companies, and being a brother I truly agree with Albert Einstein's Quote: “The more I learn, the more I realize how much I don't know.” - but isn't that enough to stay curios at all cost?

 <!---